Yeah, that

 Education

 Education has shaped Ray’s entire career.
-He supported investments in school facilities, teacher pay supplements, and early childhood education, and has consistently stood with students, educators, and families—from Pre-K through higher education.
+He supported building the new Valley Cruces school, increasing teacher pay supplements, and has consistently stood with students, educators, and families—from Pre-K through higher education.
+He was the primary sponsor of the first bill in the NC Legislature to fully fund North Carolina Constitutional requirement of a sound basic education for all children.

 Public Safety